-In the first step, consider who, what, when, why, and where.
-These questions can help to design your approval workflow:
+In the first step, define the who, what, when, why, and where.
+The following questions may help you design your approval workflow:

-- Which key factors could be changed or considered while approving?
+- What key factors could be changed or considered while approving?

 - Who is responsible for approving?
 Why and when?

-- Which factors influence assigning approval responsibility to a particular person — location, department, project, and threshold?
+- What factors influence assigning approval responsibility to a particular person: location, department, project, or threshold?

-Your approval chain should be as efficient as possible — thus, it needs to be simple and clear:
+Your approval chain should be as efficient as possible — therefore, it needs to be simple and clear:

 - There should be no extra steps.

-- Unclear and extra steps can lead to confusion or create mistakes and deliver unwanted results;
+- Unclear and excess steps can lead to confusion or create mistakes and cause unwanted results.

-- Ordering, invoicing, and making payment depend upon the proper functioning of the approval process.
+- Ordering, invoicing, and making payments depend upon the proper functioning of the approval process.

-To set up the Approval Workflow, follow these steps:
+To set up an Approval Workflow, follow these steps: